ourcodingclub/tutorials-in-progress/future_tutorials.md

 * Common problems page (could this be an interactive flowchart?)
 * Add "If you want to keep up with Coding Club updates, follow us on Twitter" or something to the footer of each tut
 * Add "To receive updates on the workshops we are organising, please join our mailing list" to the footer of each tut
-* Sprinkle links for tuts in between the other tuts - e.g. when we use `dplyr`, link to Sandra's tut for more info
+* Sprinkle links between tuts - e.g. when we use `dplyr`, link to Sandra's tut for more info
-* Add GESA logo to website under the IIG logo
+* Change duplicate hexagon icons, navigating tutorials at a glance is difficult at the moment

 # Future CC developments
 * Email Richard Essery mid-April regarding Numeracy course & linking with Coding Club